 - a) A record can represent one or more purchases of an item or service during a reference period.
 For example, if a respondent reported spending \$400 for glasses and/or contact lenses in Round 2, it is unknown if the person purchased one or more pair of glasses and/or contact lenses during that round.
-Similarly, if \$800 were spent for ambulance services, it is not known if the respondent used an ambulance once or more than once in 1998; - b) Although data users/analysts can link conditions to the current file using DUPSERID, the specific condition requiring the purchase of medical items or services, such as an ambulance, cannot be identified.
-For example, if a person reported having asthma, a head injury, and a heart attack, it is not known which condition(s) required the use of an ambulance. - c) Expenditure data for insulin and diabetic supplies are not included on this file, but are included on the 1998 Prescribed Medicines File.
+Similarly, if \$800 were spent for ambulance services, it is not known if the respondent used an ambulance once or more than once in 1999; - b) Although data users/analysts can link conditions to the current file using DUPSERID, the specific condition requiring the purchase of medical items or services, cannot be identified.
+For example, if a person reported having asthma, a head injury, and a heart attack, and also reported requiring the purchase of ambulance service, it is not known which condition(s) required the use of an ambulance. - c) Expenditure data for insulin and diabetic supplies are not included on this file, but are included on the 1999 Prescribed Medicines File.
 All records for insulin and diabetic supplies on this file have value of -1 INAPPLICABLE for all expenditure (i.e., charge and payment) variables.

-This documentation offers a brief overview of the types and levels of data provided and the content and structure of the files and the codebook.
+This documentation offers an overview of the types and levels of data provided and the content and structure of the files and the codebook.
 It contains the following sections: